-Having access to employee benefits like health insurance isn’t always guaranteed for part-time employees.
-According to the Bureau of Labor Statistics, only 23% of employees with part-time jobs were offered employer-sponsored health insurance.
+Having employee benefits like health insurance isn’t guaranteed for part-time employees.
+According to the Bureau of Labor Statistics1, only 25% of employees with part-time jobs have employer-sponsored health coverage.

-Providing your part-time employees with a health plan isn’t as difficult as you think.
-There are few regulations surrounding part-time work, so employers have some flexibility when determining eligibility.
+However, providing your part-time employees with a health plan may be beneficial.
+There are few legal requirements surrounding part-time work, so employers have flexibility when determining eligibility.
 And in return, you’ll be able to recruit more skilled part-time employees.

-Employers that offer health insurance to their part-time workers still need to comply with federal and state regulations.

-This blog will cover the requirements for offering health insurance to part-time employees as well as health benefit options available to employers.
+This blog covers the requirements for offering health insurance to part-time employees and what health benefit options are available to employers.

-Business owners typically consider full-time employment as someone who works 40 or more hours each week.
-Part-time employees usually work an average of 30 or fewer hours per week, or less than 130 hours per month for more than 120 days in a row.
+Business owners typically consider full-time employment to be someone who works 40 or more hours each week.
+Part-time employees usually work an average of 30 or fewer hours per week or less than 130 hours per month for more than 120 consecutive days.

-Other than that basic criteria, the Fair Labor Standards Act and other employment laws don’t outline specific requirements.
+Other than this basic standard, the Fair Labor Standards Act2 and other employment laws don’t outline specific requirements.
 Generally, individual businesses determine what they consider to be part-time hours.

-Employers should also consider any state and local laws that may stipulate what is considered part-time work.
-It's the employer's responsibility to choose the maximum hours for a part-time worker and communicate that to their employees in writing during the hiring process and in the employee handbook for future reference.
+Employers should also consider any state and local laws that may provide extra guidelines regarding part-time work.
+It's the employer's responsibility to choose the maximum hours for a part-time worker and communicate that to their workers in writing during the hiring process and in the employee handbook for future reference.

 Do employers have to offer health insurance to their part-time workers?

-The Affordable Care Act’s (ACA) employer mandate requires applicable large employers (ALEs) with 50+ full-time equivalent (FTE) employees to offer affordable health insurance to their workers or be subject to a tax penalty.
-The ACA defines full-time employees as those who work at least 30 hours per week.
+The ACA’s employer mandate requires applicable large employers (ALEs) with 50 or more full-time equivalent (FTE) employees to offer affordable health insurance to their full-time workers or be subject to a tax penalty.

-If you have less than 50 FTEs, you aren’t required to offer health insurance to any of your employees.
-If you are an ALE with part-time employees who work less than 30 hours per week, you don’t have to provide health insurance to them—-even if you’re providing insurance to your full-time workers.
+If you have fewer than 50 FTEs, federal law doesn’t require you to offer health insurance coverage to any of your employees.
+If you’re an ALE with part-time employees who work less than 30 hours per week, you don’t have to provide them access to health insurance—-even if you’re providing insurance to your full-time workers.

-Even if not legally required, employers may offer their part-time employees health insurance if they wish.
-Offering health insurance benefits to those with part-time positions can help improve employee retention, boost workplace morale, and increase job satisfaction, and create a more inclusive workplace culture.
+However, even if not legally required, employers may offer their part-time employees health insurance if they wish.
+Offering health insurance benefits to those with part-time positions can help improve retention, boost employee morale, increase job satisfaction, and create a more inclusive workplace culture.

 What are the requirements for offering health insurance to part-time employees?

-Providing health insurance is one of the top employee benefits you can offer at your organization.
-But before you get started, eligibility for employees doing part-time work depends on federal and state laws, your insurance provider, and other factors.
+Health insurance is one of the top employee benefits you can offer at your organization.
+But before you get started, eligibility for part-time employees depends on federal and state laws, your insurance provider, and other factors.

 Let’s dive into the two main requirements for offering health insurance to your part-time employees in the sections below.

-According to the ACA, healthcare benefits must be offered consistently to all similarly situated employees.
-This means an employer can’t offer health insurance to one part-time worker, but deny health coverage to another part-time employee working the same amount of hours and the same type of job.
+According to the ACA, employers must consistently offer healthcare benefits to all similarly situated employees.
+This means an employer can’t provide health insurance to one part-time worker but deny medical coverage to another part-time employee working the same number of hours and the same type of job.

 Employers should create a written document within their company policy guidelines detailing part-time employee eligibility requirements for health insurance.
-Individual businesses can set their own regulations surrounding eligibility, as long as it’s clearly articulated and applied consistently.
+Individual businesses can set their own eligibility regulations if they’re clearly articulated and applied consistently.

 Insurance companies have different rules around offering health insurance to part-time employees.
-Some insurers have policies that allow offering health insurance to part-time workers, while others prohibit it entirely.
-That’s why it’s important to check with your insurance carrier before providing your part-time workers health coverage.
+Some insurers have policies that allow offering health insurance to part-time workers, while others prohibit it.
+That’s why checking with your insurance carrier before providing your part-time workers with health coverage is essential.

 Additionally, some insurance companies have minimum participation requirements for their health insurance policies.
-This means that out of all eligible employees offered your medical plan, a minimum percentage of them must purchase and use it.
+This means that out of all the eligible employees you offer your medical plan, a minimum percentage of them must purchase and use it.

-If you offer health insurance to your part-time employees, they would be counted in your participation rate calculations.
-This number is essential for employers to know so they can meet their policy’s minimum participation rate is met according to your insurance carrier's guidelines.
+If you offer health insurance to your part-time employees, you must include them in your participation rate calculations.
+This number is essential for employers to know so they can meet their policy’s minimum participation rate according to the insurance carrier's guidelines.